Man pleads guilty in fatal October shooting

 An Okmulgee man will serve a 25-year prison term after admitting Friday in federal court to fatally shooting a man at a north Tulsa convenience store parking lot, according to a plea agreement.

-Marquelon Dakarai Johnson, 21, admitted to second-degree murder in Indian Country in connection with the Oct.
+Marquelon Dakarai Johnson, 21, pleaded guilty to second-degree murder in Indian Country in connection with the Oct.
 4 death of Austin Martin, 27.

 Johnson was originally charged with first-degree murder in Indian Country.
 Prosecutors filed the reduced charge last month.